braze-inc/braze-docs/_docs/_hidden/wip_partnerships/Pypestream/Partnership Documentation.md

 Pypestream leverages a server-less integration layer to perform custom integrations into various platforms.
 This layer is used to interface with various services and/or systems to support the data requirements of the conversational flow that is being built.
 These integrations, which are referred to as Action Node Integrations, are typically written in Python and deployed using the Pypestream platform.
 The steps below highlight how to utilize an action node to integrate a Pypestream conversational flow into the Braze REST APIs.

-*Note: For an overview and configuration steps for Pypestream action nodes, refer to the [Pypestream documentation](support.pypestream.com)*
+*Note: For an overview and configuration steps for Pypestream action nodes, refer to the [Pypestream documentation](https://pypestream.atlassian.net/servicedesk/customer/kb/view/669352070).
+In order to access the documentation, you must be a Pypestream customer*

 ### Step 1: Set Endpoint Configurations